-This policy applies to face-to-face classes.
-It is imperative that class time strictly be used for learning.
+This course is online, so disruptions are highly unlikely.
+In any case, it is imperative that class time be strictly used for learning.
 During lectures, please silence and put away cell phones, air pods, or any other listening device.
 All background noise like music, laptops, and cell phones are a distraction to others.
 To create and preserve a classroom atmosphere that optimizes teaching and learning, each student shares a responsibility in creating a civil and non-disruptive forum and is expected to conduct herself/himself at all times in a manner that does not disrupt teaching or learning.
-In order to assure that all students have an opportunity to gain from time spent in class, each student is prohibited from using cellular phones/beepers/pagers/listening devices like air pods, making offensive remarks, reading newspapers/non-class materials, sleeping, excessive/loud talking, talking during exams, using tobacco products or engaging in any other form of distraction in the classroom.
+To assure that all students have an opportunity to gain from time spent in class, each student is prohibited from using cellular phones/beepers/pagers/listening devices like air pods, making offensive remarks, reading newspapers/non-class materials, sleeping, excessive/loud talking, talking during exams, using tobacco products, or engaging in any other form of distraction in the classroom.